elephantscale/es-training-new/data-analysis-python/slides/PYTHON-Pandas.md

 ## Reading From Databases

   * Pandas has good connectivity with databases.

-  * pyodbc - uses ODBC protocol

-  * Various database packages
+  * Any DB-API compliant database package will work.
+    - example: `pyodbc` (ODBC Protocol)
+    - various other packages
   * Importing large datasets (> 1GB) from DB could be slow.

   * For faster imports: